thiblahute/meson-website/Cross-compilation.md

 This might be easier to understand through examples.
 Let's start with the regular, not cross-compiling case.
 In these cases all of these three machines are the same.
 Simple so far.

 Let's next look at the most common cross-compilation setup.
 Let's suppose you are on a 64 bit OSX machine and you are cross compiling a binary that will run on a 32 bit ARM Linux board.
 In this case your *build machine* is 64 bit OSX and both your *host* and *target machines* are 32 bit ARM Linux.
-Very simple.
+This should be quite understandable as well.

 It gets a bit trickier when we think about how the cross compiler was generated.
 It was built and it runs on a specific platform but the output it generates is for a different platfom.
 In this case *build* and *host machines* are the same, but *target machine* is different.